The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 motivation through several mechanisms:

-Instant, specific feedback allows students to quickly correct mistakes
+- Immediate Feedback: Instant, specific feedback allows students to

-and understand their progress, providing a sense of accomplishment and
+quickly correct mistakes and understand their progress, providing a sense

 - Interactive & Immersive